GSP2025/gsp2025.github.io/_pages/schedule.md

 **Title:** Beyond Graphical Lasso: Learning graphs from nodal signals

+**Abstract:** Learning a graph from nodal features is a central problem in network science and statistics, with a history spanning more than 50 years.
+In recent years, numerous graph-learning algorithms have emerged from the field of graph signal processing (GSP).
+This talk has three main objectives: (i) to explain different GSP-based graph-learning methods and compare them with classical statistical approaches, (ii) to review recent GSP-based graph-learning results, and (iii) to briefly discuss current trends, challenges, and future directions.

 **Bio:** Antonio G. Marques is a Professor at the Department of Signal Theory and Communications, King Juan Carlos University, Madrid, Spain.
 At the core of his research lies the application of (stochastic) signal processing, machine learning, and non-linear optimization (especially duality theory and dynamic programming).

 He received his degree in Telecommunications Eng. and his doctorate degree (together equivalent to the B.Sc., M.Sc., and Ph.D. degrees in Electrical Eng.) with highest honors from the Carlos III University of Madrid, Madrid, Spain, in 2002 and 2007 respectively.
 Two years of his Ph.D. program were carried out at the University of Minnesota, USA.
 From 2007 to 2015 he visited (under different roles) the Department of Electrical Eng. at the University of Minnesota, USA.
 In 2015, 2016 and 2017 he was a Visiting Scholar at the Department of Electrical and Systems Eng. at the University of Pennsylvania, USA.